nitsanavni/committer-agent/INSTALL.md

 ./deactivate.sh
 ```

-This will:
+The deactivation script will:
+- Check activation status (idempotent - safe to run multiple times)
-- Remove the symlinks from your project root
+- Remove symlinks that point to this submodule
+- Skip symlinks pointing elsewhere (safety check)
 - Keep the submodule itself (can be reactivated later)
+- Display instructions for complete submodule removal

 ### Remove Submodule